cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 Cypress code already sets some of the Electron command line switches, see file {% url "packages/server/lib/environment.coffee" https://github.com/cypress-io/cypress/blob/develop/packages/server/lib/environment.coffee %}.
 Unfortunately, there is no way to see all currently set switches after Electron's launch.

+## See all Chrome browser switches

+If you are running Cypress tests using Chrome browser, you can see ALL currently set command line switches and the browser version information by opening a new tab and typing `chrome://version` url.

+{% imgTag /img/api/chrome-switches.png "See all Chrome switches" %}

 # Examples

 ## Use fake video for webcam testing